 Inadequate tear quality

 Healthy, high-quality tears contain three layers: oil, water, and mucus.
 The mucin layer helps tears spread evenly over the surface of the eye, while the oil layer keeps the water layer from evaporating.
 If there are insufficiencies within any of these layers, your tears may not spread evenly, or they may evaporate too quickly.

-Dry eye produces a gritty, irritating sensation that makes most people feel as if there’s always something in their eyes.
+The dry eye produces a gritty, irritating sensation that makes most people feel as if there’s always something in their eyes.
 Other common symptoms include:

-When untreated dry eye is allowed to progress, it can damage the front surface of your eye and cause serious, long-term vision problems.
+When an untreated dry eye is allowed to progress, it can damage the front surface of your eye and cause serious, long-term vision problems.

 Depending on its underlying cause, dry eye can often be relieved or successfully managed with prescription eye drops designed to either supplement or stimulate natural tear production.

 If your eyes feel exceptionally irritated, Dr. Deol and her team may recommend regular eyelid massages, warm compresses, or a specific eyelid cleaner to help reduce inflammation around the surface of your eyes.

 When it comes to keeping your dry eyes comfortably moist, self-care measures can be just as beneficial as medical interventions.
 Many people find that simply staying hydrated and making a conscious effort to blink more often can improve the condition.